timbrel/GitSavvy/docs/staging.md

 While in this view, you can navigate between changed hunks using the `,` and `.` keys.  `,` will take you to the previous hunk and `.` will take you to the next hunk.
 If you have the `inline_diff_auto_scoll` setting set to `true`, the cursor will be automatically placed on the first hunk when the view is opened.

+To open the file to make a change(s) to it, use `o`.
+It will open it on the exact line and letter(called column).

 While the cursor is positioned at a hunk, you can stage that hunk by pressing `h`.
 If you'd like to stage a line only, and _not_ the full hunk, move the cursor to the desired line and press `l` (lower-case L).

 You also have the option of resetting hunks.
 To do so, press `H` (shift-H).
 This will cause changes made in that hunk to be removed from the file in the working directory.
 You can also reverse individual lines by positioning the cursor and pressing `L`.
 Keep in mind that these actions **are** destructive.